CJC-1295 / Ipamorelin

 Before You Start: Get Baseline Labs

 We recommend baseline lab work before starting any peptide protocol so you and your provider can track changes.
-Key markers include IGF-1, fasting glucose, CBC, CMP and a thyroid panel.
+Key markers include IGF-1, fasting glucose, fasting insulin, CBC, CMP, and a thyroid panel.

 Ask your provider about ordering these labs, or search for direct-to-consumer lab testing services in your area.

-Lab recommendations are the same regardless of which service you use.
-See how we make money.
+Order at-home labs from Everlywell →Lab recommendations are the same regardless of which service you use.

 What You'll Need